Buy USDINR; target of : 82.25 : ICICI Direct

 ICICI Direct's currency report on USDINR

-The US dollar index rallied more than 1.25% on Tuesday.
-The hawkish comments from Fed chair Jerome Powell sent the dollar to its eight week high as he said the ultimate level of interest rate is likely to be higher than anticipated earlier.
-The robust economic numbers, particularly the tight labour market and sticky inflation numbers increased the likelihood that the Fed will take more aggressive steps to cool down inflation back to the target range of 2% • The rupee future maturing on March 28 closed with a marginal gain of 0.03% on Monday amid a rise in risk appetite in domestic markets • The rupee is expected to depreciate amid risk aversion in global markets and rally in the dollar index.
-As per the CME Fedwatch poll, the probability of a 50 basis point hike in the federal funds target has increased to 70%.
-US$INR is hovering near the key 100 day EMA support at 81.80.
-Hence, as long as it holds above 81.80 then it is expected to rebound towards 82.20-82.25 zone.
+The US dollar index extended Tuesday’s gain amid strong labour market data.
+US ADP employment numbers and JOLTS job openings indicated strength in the job market.
+The February ADP employment numbers rose 242,000 against forecast of 119,000.
+Meanwhile, the upside in the rally got restricted after the Fed chair said,” the FOMC has not made any decision about the pace of rate hikes at the March meeting” and will not do so until they see the upcoming data • The rupee future maturing on March 28 depreciated to 82.12 amid a rise in the dollar index • The rupee is expected to depreciate amid risk aversion in global markets and rally in the dollar index.
+Now, the CME Fedwatch toll, suggests the probability of a 50 basis point hike in the federal funds target has increased to 77% compared to yesterday’s 70%.
+US$INR is expected to hold the key 100 day EMA support at 81.80 and rise towards 82.20-82.25.

 Disclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.